rpm-software-management/dnf/doc/command_ref.rst

 ``--rpmverbosity=<name>``
     RPM debug scriptlet output level.
 Sets the debug level to ``<name>`` for RPM scriptlets.
     For available levels, see ``rpmverbosity`` configuration option.

+``--sec-severity=<severity>, --secseverity=<severity>``
+    Includes packages that provides a fix for issue of the specified severity.
+    Applicable for upgrade command.

+``--security``
+    Includes packages that provides a fix for security issue.
+Applicable for upgrade command.

 ``--setopt=<option>=<value>``
     override a config option from the config file.
 To override config options from repo files, use ``repoid.option`` for the ``<option>``.